jamestrimble/kidney_solver/README.md

 - picef: Position-indexed chain-edge formulation
 - cf: Cycle formulation, with one variable per cycle or chain

-In addition, the optional flag `-r` can be used to solve on a copy of the graph with vertices relabelled in descending order of out-degree plus in-degree, which may result in a smaller IP mode.
+In addition, the optional flag `-r` can be used to solve on a copy of the graph with vertices relabelled in descending order of out-degree plus in-degree, which may result in a smaller IP model.
 To set a time limit of LIMIT seconds, use `-t LIMIT`.

 *Example 1:* .wmd format input